Basic CARE OF THE Intact PENIS

 Can my intact baby ever take a bubble bath?
 Bubble baths are a staple of childhood!

 Genitals are no different.
 Smegma is naturally created by all genitals, regardless of sex.
 Yeast can overgrow in people with penises or people with vaginas.
 Ballooning occurs as a normal part of development for many whole penises.
-Educate yourself on these naturally occurring events so that you don't become fearful over something that is really nothing.
+When you’ve learned about these naturally occurring events, you’re unlikely to become fearful over something that is really nothing.

 It's unfortunate, but we have heard too many stories of an intact child going to the doctor for a simple yeast infection that ended with forced foreskin retraction, an unnecessary catheter insertion, and a recommendation for circumcision.
 Imagine if that happened to your child with a vagina when they had a yeast infection that could be treated with an over-the-counter remedy!
 (A child with a penis can be treated with the same over-the-counter remedy!)

 More than once we've heard of doctors telling parents they need to have their child circumcised because of yeast, smegma, or the foreskin being “too tight” and causing ballooning.
 In a country where even doctors have been culturally conditioned to fear the whole intact penis, and many are not educated in normal development and treatment of common concerns, it is crucial that parents educate themselves fully.
-It is entirely possible that you will know more about the normal development of your child's genitals than their doctor will.
+In the U.S. especially, it is entirely possible that you will know more about the normal development of your child's genitals than their doctor will.

-While some medical professionals may mistakenly assume the naturally adhered foreskin of a patient is problematic, “The fused mucosa of the glans penis and the inner lining of the prepuce separates gradually over years, as a spontaneous biological process”(4) and should not be forced apart.
-This natural fusion, sometimes incorrectly referred to as “adhesions,” dissolves on its own with hormone production and self-exploration.
+The protective foreskin forms from the outer layer of glans (penis head) tissue early in the second trimester.
+The foreskin’s inner surface typically remains fused to the surface of the glans well after a baby is born.
+Uninformed medical professionals may mistakenly believe that a child’s naturally adhered foreskin is a problem, but as Cold and Taylor (1999) describe, “The fused mucosa of the glans penis and the inner lining of the prepuce separates gradually over years [emphasis added], as a spontaneous biological process.”
+The process should not be interfered with or rushed.
+This shared membrane (sometimes incorrectly referred to as “adhesions”) releases on its own over time with hormone production and self-exploration.